skip to content

 Routing Flexibility File-based routing can be limiting for dynamic routes Manual routing setup allows flexibility

-Community & Ecosystem A growing but smaller community than React Large and mature developer community
+Community & Ecosystem Growing but smaller community than React Large and mature developer community

 Project Setup Opinionated structure; limited flexibility for advanced customization No default structure; setup can be overwhelming for beginners

-Documentation Well-maintained but still catching up in some areas Some outdated or inconsistent documentation
+Documentation Well-maintained but still evolving in some areas Some outdated or inconsistent documentation

 6. Use Cases and When to Choose Which